Sommerleigh Pollonais, Senior Writer

 We also have the talents of Paul Giamatti (Billions) and Veronica Falcon (Queen of the South) popping up here, but sadly they don’t have a lot of screen time.
 That said, they both seemed to have fun with their roles, especially Falcon, who, on a personal note, I think is one of the more underrated actresses out there, and it’s a shame her part in The Falcon and The Winter Soldier was cut short as that was just the sort of exposure she needed.

 Last but not least, we have Jesse Plemons, an actor who’s no stranger to playing villainous roles (check him out in Black Mirror USS Callister episode to see what I mean).
-His over-the-top Nazi-like portrayal of the Prince who has his own malicious reasons for seeking the mythical flower was just the right balance of zany and scary.
+His over-the-top Nazi-like portrayal of the Prince (the story is during World War I but it works) who has his own malicious reasons for seeking the mythical flower was just the right balance of zany and scary.
 It’s the kind of bad guy kids are likely to laugh at while still finding him off-putting enough to be unlikeable.